hamax97/jmeter-influxdb-grafana/README.md

 The example testplan points to the webpage https://www.demoblaze.com.

-Download the [testplan.jmx](./testplan.jmx) script this repository.
+Download the [testplan.jmx](./testplan.jmx) from script this repository.

 Modify the **Backend Listener** component like the following.
-Make sure you use the corresponding values:
+Make sure you use your corresponding values:

 ![influxdb-backendlister](./influxdb-backendlistener.png)